Last Updated on September 7, 2020 by Anne Thynne

 The 360-degree swivel joint and separated components prevent water flow inside the bucket.
 Further, the unit features 4 draining baskets.
 Every basket has individual filter cotton with a 10CM diameter.

-- Up to 525 flow rate, which is adjustable
+- Up to 525 circulation rate, which is adjustable

 - Self-priming pump that eliminates manual siphoning